 Jamie’s experience as a federal Judge sets him apart from others in the privacy and data security space.
 During his time on the bench, he was a pioneer in addressing the statutory and constitutional privacy and security issues arising from the advent of modern surveillance technologies.
 Notably, Jamie wrote the first federal judicial opinion on the need for a warrant for prospective cell phone location tracking under the Stored Communications Act, and eight years before the Supreme Court did so in Carpenter v.
 United States, he penned an opinion holding that a subpoena requiring a service provider to disclose a customer’s long-term historical location records is a Fourth Amendment search requiring a warrant.
 More recently, in In re Apple, Inc., Jamie held that the government could not force a private company to help it access data on a locked smart phone.
 Jamie’s unique background on the front lines of technology issues allows him to help his clients understand how a judge will assess and resolve them.

-Given his leading role in this area, Jamie often speaks at conferences and judicial training workshops on issues relating to surveillance technologies and search and seizure law.
-Jamie also teaches a seminar on complex federal criminal investigations as an adjunct law professor at NYU School of Law and has previously taught seminars on professional responsibility in criminal practice and capital punishment.
+Jamie often speaks at conferences and judicial training workshops on issues relating to surveillance technologies and search and seizure law.
+He also teaches a seminar on complex federal criminal investigations as an adjunct law professor at NYU School of Law and has previously taught seminars on professional responsibility in criminal practice and capital punishment.

 Prior to his judicial appointment, Jamie was a litigation partner at Baker Hostetler, where he helped launch their New York office.
 Jamie represented clients in both civil and criminal cases as well as white collar investigations.
 Among other matters, Jamie successfully represented a Fortune 500 company in a federal criminal investigation that resulted in no action against the client or its executives.
 Jamie also secured the dismissal of felony charges against an executive charged with federal charges arising out of an investigation of election fundraising and wrote the successful brief for a major media company in a civil tax case before the Sixth Circuit.
 As part of his pro bono work at the firm, Jamie represented a group of current and former attorneys general, prosecutors, and others as amici in a Supreme Court case challenging a criminal conviction based on an unconstitutional application of a state three-strikes law.